ganeshnrao/gijit/readme.md

 $ npm install -g gijit
 ```

-The very first time you invoke `gijit` it will ask for your atlassian host, username and password.
+The very first time you invoke `gijit` it will ask for your atlassian host, username and an API Token, which you can obtain by visiting https://id.atlassian.com/manage/api-tokens.
 This information will be stored in your home folder as a file `gijit.config.js`.

 ```
 $ gijit